 - When in doubt, restart your router.
 Sometimes devices and equipment need to reset on their own and take a little break.
 It’s an old-school trick, but try unplugging your router, waiting a few minutes, and then plugging it again.
-More often than not, restarting the router can fix some of the latency issues you might experience at that moment.
+More often than not, restarting the router can fix some of the latency issues you might be experiencing at that moment.

 Best Gaming Consoles for Satellite Internet

-If satellite Internet is the only option you have available in your area, then it’s worth taking the time and researching which consoles work best with this type of Internet connection.
+If satellite Internet is the only option available in your area, then it’s worth taking the time and researching which consoles work best with this type of Internet connection.
 In terms of consoles, PlayStations, Xbox, or Switch all work about the same with satellite Internet.
 There’s no actual difference between one or the other as far as reduction in latency or enhanced experience.

-If you’re someone that prefers to download games into your computer, then that can become problematic with a satellite connection.
+If you’re someone who prefers to download games into your computer, that can become problematic with a satellite connection.
 The best thing to do in this case would be to purchase a physical copy of the game to save on data and preserve the sanity of your Internet by not putting it through so much strain.

 Best Games for Satellite Internet